-- Decide on a filing system: What you do as a business will determine, to a certain extent, whether you choose to file numerically, alphabetically, or some other way.
+What your business does will determine whether you choose to file numerically, alphabetically, or some other way.
 For example, do you search for customer information by name or account number?
 Do you file paperwork by category, such as expenses, financial, marketing, etc.?
-This is a critical step, as it will determine how you will lay out your filing system.
-Do this before you buy anything for your filing system.

-- Calculate storage needs: If you have a large number of files that you access daily, they should be at your fingertips.
-If you access them less frequently, you might not need them at your workspace, but you still might need them close by.
+If you have a large number of files that you access daily, they should be at your fingertips.
+Those accessed less frequently don't need to be at your workspace but may need to be close by.
 There may be a combination.
 Some files might be needed daily while others can be filed in long-term storage further away.
-Allow for growth when looking at filing cabinets—buy something to accommodate twice the files you think you will have now.
-This will limit the number of times you will have to reorganize your filing system.

-- Invest in a good labeling system: Being able to read file labels sounds obvious, but clarity in labeling will save you more filing time than you can imagine.
-Most companies who make labels provide templates that integrate with the most popular word processing software.
+Being able to read file labels sounds obvious, but clarity in labeling will save time.
+Most companies that make labels provide templates that integrate with common word processing software.
 You may want to consider one of the small label-making systems that also can print out individual mailing labels.
 Items that perform double duty are usually a wise investment.

-- Purchase file folders: The best investment is to purchase colored hanging folders with plastic label tabs and plain manila file folders.
+User-friendly and durable folders are a smart investment.
 Colored hanging folders are easily available and easily recognizable.
-For example, if you put all of your client files in yellow hanging folders, financial information in blue folders, and anything related to marketing in red folders, you easily can see roughly where you should be searching for a particular file.
+For example, if you put all of your client files in yellow hanging folders, financial information in blue folders, and marketing in red folders, you'll save time when searching or filing with easily identifiable visual clues.

-The IRS and the Canada Revenue Agency (CRA) both accept digital images or paper copies of scanned items including:
+Even government agencies are getting onboard.
+The IRS now accepts digital images or paper copies of scanned items including:

 - Cash receipts